textX/textX/docs/multimetamodel.md

     user pi uses usage.action1

-## Use Case: referening non-textx meta-models/models
+## Use Case: referencing non-textx meta-models/models

 You can reference an arbitrary python object using the OBJECT rule (see: test_reference_to_buildin_attribute.py)